70% off

 6. Promotional Pricing

 Sometimes, companies reduce product prices below the market price or even below cost for a temporary period of time.
 This strategy is followed in order to increase sales in the short run or to reduce inventories.
-This is known as promotional pricing.
-This takes place in several forms.
+This is known as promotional pricing, and takes place in several forms.

-For instance, sellers follow special event pricing on certain occasions in order to lure more customers.
-Such occasions may include festivals, special occasions, etc. These occasions include independence day, women’s day, festivals like Diwali, Christmas, etc.
+For example, sellers follow special event pricing on certain occasions in order to lure more customers.
+These occasions may also include festivals and special occasions

 7. Geographical Pricing

 This pricing strategy refers to adjusting the list price of the products based on the location of the customer.
-Thus, the Geographical pricing strategy basically reflects the shipping costs involved in delivering the products from the point of origin to the point of sale.
+The Geographical pricing strategy basically reflects the shipping costs involved in delivering the products from the point of origin to the point of sale.

-Hence, a low price may be charged if the customer location is closer to the point of origination.
-And the higher price is charged in case customers are located at a faraway place.
+A low price may be charged if the customer location is closer to the point of origination, and the higher price is charged in case customers are located at a faraway place.

 Accordingly, there are five different geographical pricing strategies: